Work placements on superyachts beckon for UKSA’s Superyacht Cadets who graduated from the first phase of their training last week.

 Some of the cadets have already secured work placements, including Ashley Redwood, Jaime Guerriero, Sam Sherry, Rowena Macqueen and Drew Harrison.

 A new bursary scheme was recently launched to help aspiring young seafarers access the Cadetship.
-UKSA, in conjunction with The Trinity House Maritime Charity, launched The Professional Yacht Cadetship Bursary to help young people who have the potential but not necessarily the funds to access the training.
+UKSA, in conjunction with The Trinity House Maritime Charity, launched The Superyacht Cadetship Bursary to help young people who have the potential but not necessarily the funds to access the training.

 There is one Cadetship intake each year, in October.
 There is a selection process at various points throughout the year.